New Jersey

 Plan

-• Make arrangements with dependable neighbor or friend living nearby to take care of your bird in case a disaster strikes and you cannot return home.
-They should have access to your house and know where your bird's "Go Bag" is located.
+Ask a dependable neighbor or friend living nearby to take care of your dog in case disaster strikes and you cannot get back to your dwelling.
+He/she should have access to your house, know where your "Go Bag" is located and be familiar with your pets hiding places.

-• Have a dependable neighbor or friend that lives outside of the area willing to take care of your bird if you need to evacuate your town, city or county.
+Have a dependable neighbor or friend that lives outside of your general area that will be willing to take care of your dog if you need to evacuate your town, city or county.

-• Contact hotels and motels in your surrounding area to see if your bird can stay with you in a room during an emergency.
-A list of websites for Pet-Friendly Hotels
+Contact hotels and motels in your surrounding area to see if your dog can stay with you in a room during an emergency.
+A list of websites of Pet-Friendly Hotels.

 Prepare

-• Prepare a "Go Bag" for your bird and keep it in an easily accessible place (by the door or closet).
+• Prepare a "Go Bag" for your dog and keep it in an easy accessible place (by the door or in a closet).

 • Have a carrier for each of your birds, if needed.
 The carrier should be lined with paper or a cage liner.
 Attach your bird's name, your name and contact information and your veterinarians' name and number to the side or bottom of the carrier in a plastic bag or a clear document holder.
 Keep your Go Bag, as well as a carrier, by the door or in an easily accessible place like a closet.